Golden Warrior Monument

 The Golden Warrior Monument (also known as the Golden Man Statue, Statue of the Golden Warrior and Independence Monument) stands on Republic Square in the former capital of Kazakhstan, Almaty.
 The monument celebrates the independence of Kazakhstan, the identity of its people, and the role of the city of Almaty as capital of Kazakhstan until 1997 when the capital moved to Astana.
 The statue, a Saka warrior and a barys, stands atop a 91 ft tall column.

-The design of the monument was inspired by Kazakh folklore and the 1969 archaeological discovery of an 18 year old Second or Third Century BC Saka or Scythian noble buried in a golden suit of armor with a sizable hoard of gold, earning him the moniker "Golden Man" (Zolotoi Chelovek).
+The design of the monument was inspired by Kazakh folklore and the 1969 archaeological discovery of an 18 year old Second or Third century BC Saka or Scythian noble buried in a golden suit of armor with a sizable hoard of gold, earning him the moniker "Golden Man" (Zolotoi Chelovek).

 The column is framed with artistic casting crate, which describes the historical events of Kazakhstan.

+History

+On 5 July 1994, the President and members of the Government of the newly formed Republic issued a positive resolution on the construction of a Monument to the Independence of Kazakhstan.
+On 13 July 1995, Resolution of the President of the Republic of Kazakhstan Nursultan Nazarbayev ‘On the construction of the Monument to the Independence of Kazakhstan in Almaty’ inaugurated it.

+In October 2007, someone stole a statue of a bronze book attached to the monument, which contained the palm print of the President of Kazakhstan, following an ancient Kazakh custom.
+The book was restored three weeks later using a model left at the Kirov Plant, which was in charge of its construction.